telekom-security/telekom-security.github.io/_posts/2018-12-03-webid-multiple-vulnerabilities.md

   the server.
 In certain PHP configurations, this could also be used to issue arbitrary requests against a other systems over HTTP, HTTPS, FTP or other protocols, enabling unintended network boundary traversal.
+  Blind SQL injections were found in five scripts related to the "Your Auctions" functionality.
+An authenticated attacker could use these vulnerabilities to read data from the database, like password hashes or other secrets.
   Two Cross Site Scripting (XSS) vulnerabilities were also found, one of them in the user login page.